 Whether you choose our hosted service or an in-house deployment, you can get up and running quickly with Agiloft.
 And because Agiloft is accessed through a web browser, it's available anytime, anywhere, on virtually any device.

-No client software is needed to access Agiloft, as it is a 100% web-based product.
-All access is through a web browser, and the following browsers are supported.
+No client software is needed to access Agiloft, as it is a 100% web-based product and all access is through a web browser.
+The most recent and stable versions of the following browsers are supported:

-Agiloft is built on the J2EE architecture for compatibility across all operating systems.
+Agiloft is built on the EJB architecture for compatibility across all operating systems.

 Prebuilt installers are available for download on:

-Linux: All major releases, including Suse, RedHat, Debian, Fedora, CentOS
+Linux: All major releases, including Suse, RedHat, Debian, Fedora, CentOS, AWS AMI